socratesmosko/Modern-Calculator-ReactNative-MobileApplication/README.md

 # Modern Calculator React Native Mobile Application

-This is a React Native Mobile Application featuring a modern calculator with a sleek design and intuitive functionalities, allowing users to perform mathematical calculations seamlessly on their smartphones.
+This is a React Native Mobile Application featuring a modern calculator with a modern design and intuitive functionalities, allowing users to perform mathematical calculations seamlessly on their smartphones.

 Technologies Used:
 - React Native Expo